-Partner Institution: University of Granada
+Partner: University of Granada Modern Language Center

-Housing: Homestay accommodations with Spanish families
+Housing: Homestay accommodations with Spanish families, student residence

-Level I & II: Intensive Spanish Language Studies (CILE)
+Intensive Spanish Language Studies (CILE)

 The University of Granada, founded in 1531 by the Emperor Charles V, is one of the oldest in Europe.
 Its Islamic roots go back to the original Palacio de la Madraza, founded in 1349 by Sultan Yusuf I. For almost 500 years, the University has been a clear exponent of historical, intellectual and cultural tradition and a important center of education among Europe’s universities.
 Today, it is a comprehensive university with stunning architecture that spans from the 16th century to the present.
 With seven campuses, over 60,000 students, and vast range of courses offered, the University of Granada is one of the largest universities in Spain.

 Recognized by the Cervantes Institute for excellence in the delivery of a broad array of language programs, the CLM is a pioneer in Spanish language instruction for international students, with origins that date to the delivery of its first program nearly 50 years ago.

-Brown appointed on-site staff assist students upon arrival and throughout their stay in Granada.
+CASA-appointed on-site staff assist students upon arrival and throughout their stay in Granada.

-Apply by the deadline using Brown's online application system via the "apply now" and "return to application" buttons on the right side of this page.
+Apply by the deadline using Brown's online application system via the "apply now" and "return to application" buttons on the left side of this page.
 Applications typically require faculty recommendations so it is important to begin the process early.